sobolevn/dotfiles/README.md

 ## CLI

 I am using `zsh` with `oh-my-zsh` as a main shell.
 I also have a lot of tools to make my working experience better.
-Here's a good article I wrote about my shell experience:
+Here are some good articles I wrote about my environment:

 - ["Instant +100% command line productivity boost"](https://dev.to/sobolevn/instant-100-command-line-productivity-boost)
 - ["Using better CLIs"](https://dev.to/sobolevn/using-better-clis-6o8)